da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

-# Preparing iRODS for DNSCore
+# Connecting iRODS and DNSCore

 DNScore uses iRODS as storage layer.
-Therefore at least a running instance of iRODS is needed for DNSCore to perform in testing or pre-productional usage.

-You are able to install and run DNSCore without having iRODS installed, due to have a so called "FakeGridFacade" implementation configured in your config.properties.
-This os ONLY recommended in development and "Getting started" usage of DNSCore.
-Please refer to that respective documentation.

-In the following parts we assume

-1. You have read the documenation available under www.irods.org (e.g. the read the e-Book "iRODS Primer")
-2. You have already have at least one iRODS Server running at your site
-2. It is started and you have already performed some basic tests.
-3. You are able to create resources.

-## Introduction

-The storage layer is separated of ContentBroker's internal business logic, the interface is composed by GridFace abstract classes and its respective implementations.
-The only thing GridFacade needs to know is an instance of a storage policy which has to be achieved and the logical pathname (address) the object is stored under.
-This helps to seperate the concerns of DNSCore between ContentBroker's business logic and the Storage layer.

-## iRODS

 The reasons why we have choosen iRODS as a storage layer framework were

 1. It is open source
 2. broadly being used in academic projects at large data scales